ajburns147/usu-apex/README.md

 # README for usu-apex library

 The `usu-apex` library is a Python library that provides tools for solving and plotting various types of mathematical functions.
-This library was created by [Your Name], and it is intended for use by anyone who needs to work with mathematical functions in their Python projects.
+This library is intended for use by anyone who needs to work with engineering or mathematical functions in their homework or Python projects.

 ## Website
 Please see the website for a beginner-friendly set of installation and running instructions